peteantoniou/office-store-docs/docs/checklist.md

 #### Include an End User License Agreement

+***We will use the suggested microsoft agreement (see link below)

 Make sure you have an https:// URL for your EULA policy ready when you submit.
 If you don’t already have one and you have consulted with your legal council, you can use [this one from Microsoft](https://support.office.com/client/61994a3b-2c87-41c4-a88d-a6455efa362d).

 ### ✅ Step 7: Prepare your store listing with your team

+***We need to decide on a look and feel that can be used across multiple apps ie outlook, teams, excel etc. We need to produce for touchSMS and Edgility.
+We need to look at the guidelines below and decide on an action and task allocation plan

 Your final step in preparing your submission is to fill out a marketplace listing that will appear in the store to customers.
 This listing includes the copy in your listing, your branding, your app name and any screenshots and videos you want to use to promote it.